Conformally flat Lorentzian manifolds with special holonomy groups: The curvature tensor and the Weyl curvature tensor of Walker metrics

 In order to prove Theorem \ref{ThC2}, we give some information about the curvature tensor of the Walker metric \eqref{Walker}.
-For the fixed coordinates $v,x^1,...,x^n,u$ consider the fields of frames Consider the distribution $E={\rm span}\{X_1,...,X_n\}.$ The fibers of this distribution can be identified with the tangent spaces to the Riemannian manifolds with the Riemannian metrics $h(u)$.
-De note by $R_0$ the tensor corresponding to the family of the curvature tensors of $h(u)$ under this identification.
+For the fixed coordinates $v,x^1,...,x^n,u$ consider the field of frames Consider the distribution $E$ generated by the vector fields $X_1,...,X_n$.
+The fibers of this distribution can be identified with the tangent spaces to the Riemannian manifolds with the Riemannian metrics $h(u)$.
+Denote by $R_0$ the tensor corresponding to the family of the curvature tensors of $h(u)$ under this identification.
 Similarly denote by $\Ric(h)$ the corresponding Ricci endomorphism acting on sections of $E$.